Understanding why people underestimate software complexity

 Additional requirements

-The restaurant is high-class and one of the best ones in town therefore it's in high demand.
-The owner wants to have a waiting list to avoid empty tables due to reservation cancellations.
+The restaurant is high-class and one of the best in town, so it is in high demand.
+The owner wants a waiting list to avoid empty tables due to reservation cancellations.

-To kinda make sense of this feature we need to think deeper into this feature.
-Do we have one global waiting list or one per table?
-A guest usually reserves a table for a certain amount of people.
-To save some complexity we can model the system with one global waiting list.
+To properly understand this feature, we need to think deeper.
+Should there be one global waiting list or one per table?
+A guest usually reserves a table for a certain number of people.
+To save complexity, we can model the system with one global waiting list.
 The software does not allocate waiting guests to tables automatically but leaves this task to the staff.

-A waiting list only makes sense if waiting guests are informed sufficiently long in advance to take the turn from another guest.
-Therefore the owner sets a cancellation policy of three days before the reservation date.
-Also to incentivize people to respect the cancellation policy they need to pay a deposit online when reserving.
-Our software isn't involved into the deposit though.
-The staff handles that.
+A waiting list only makes sense if waiting guests are informed with adequate advance notice to take a cancelled reservation.
+Therefore, the owner sets a cancellation policy of three days before the reservation date.
+Furthermore, to incentivize guests to respect the cancellation policy, they must pay a deposit online when reserving.
+Our software is not involved in processing the deposit; the staff handles that.

-The staff needs to be able to type in the guest into the waiting list for a table if the table is already reserved and be able to tell the guest that they are on the waiting list because it's fully booked.
-If not everything is as "normal".
-Some user interface needs to model this logic.
+The staff needs to be able to add a guest to the waiting list for a table that is already fully booked and inform the guest of their position on the list.
+The user interface must model this exceptional logic.

-Most likely there are more intrinsic requirements that we haven't dug out but we can see the direction this goes to.
-This waiting list feature turned out to create a requirement explosion as we saw at the beginning.
-An innocent one-liner requirement turned into a tens of requirements essay.
+Most likely, there are more intrinsic requirements that we haven't uncovered, but we can see the direction this is going.
+This waiting list feature has created its own requirements explosion, just as we saw at the beginning.
+An innocent one-line requirement has turned into an essay of tens of requirements.

 Summary

-Just by taking a seemingly trivial example as a table reservation system we can see how complex it can get quickly.
-Without even getting fancy in terms of exotic features the corner cases account for a big bump in complexity.
+Just by taking a seemingly trivial example like a table reservation system, we can see how quickly it becomes complex.
+Without even adding exotic features, the corner cases account for a significant increase in complexity.

-The next time you are involved in a software development project remember these forces that will drag you into the requirements hell.
+The next time you are involved in a software project, remember these forces that can drag it into requirements hell.

 Back